 There are many functions in the package, and we will create vignettes detailing various use cases.
 However, the following can give you an initial flavor.
 The examples use data from the European Social Survey Wave 7 (2014).
 Here, I ignore survey weights.
 However, the package offers similar functions for analysing weighted survey data, which are explained in the survey data vignette.

-(I also load the tidyverse
+(I also load dplyr

 since that is the recommended usage - of course, there are base R alternatives for all of the steps.)